ahoffer/osgi/06-sieve-provider/README.md

 * Compare your blueprint file to the sample solution code.

 ### Step 05 - Build, install, and inspect the `sieve` service provider
-Use the `capabilities` command to verify the bundle provides the `api.Factorizer` service.
+Use the command `services -p <bundle ID>` to verify the bundle provides the `api.Factorizer` service.
 It should look something like:

 ```text